Fraud Blocker

 What was really interesting is that essential oils for monument cleaning has proved highly effective in Sone areas of the world with more test and development being done on low concentrations of essential oils for the removal and prevention of organic growth (watch this space!)

-The other thing covered was
+The other thing covered was; Covering in

-This is where stone masons close in the pores of stonework where it has opened
+This is where stone masons close in the pores of stonework where it has opened.

 This changes the surface of the stone to make it less porous and reduces the amount of space where organic growth can grow.